-How Much Does It Cost to Run Gaming PC?
+How Much Does It Cost to Run a Gaming PC?

 A gaming rig under load can pull 500+ watts — several evenings a week of play costs real money over a year, unlike most electronics.
 At the US-average rate of 16.5¢/kWh, running a gaming PC costs about $10.03/month ($120.30/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.